 The playing hotel offers participants and their accompanying persons a strongly discounted price for hotel rooms with breakfast buffet in between May 26 and June 4.
 Cost each night:

 (1 Euro is currently about 10,7 NOK, and so the current prices each night are about 67 Euros for a single room, 85 Euros for a double room and 108 Euros for a triple room.)

-Norway Chess Open 2023 is a cooperation between Norway Chess and the local chess clubs in Stavanger, Sandnes and Jæren.
+Norway Chess Open 2023 takes place as a constructive cooperation between Norway Chess and the local chess clubs in Stavanger, Sandnes and Jæren.
 As chief organizer and chief arbiter we have been lucky to get in IA IO, Hans Olav Lahlum, the very well known organizer and arbiter from numerous successful title tournaments at Gausdal, Oslo and Fagernes, during the last 25 years.